Azure/aks-engine/docs/topics/update.md

 The above is a time consuming and imperfect workflow, and so `aks-engine update` is an alternative approach that allows more flexibility.
 For example:

 - Because `aks-engine update` is merely a VMSS model update against a single node pool and not a "whole cluster", destructive operation, the viability of an updated node pool can be tested piecemeal, without affecting existing production traffic.
+- In the event that the updated VMSS model produces undesirable new nodes, you may "undo" or "roll back" this model update change to the last known good VMSS model by running an `aks-engine update` operation using an older, known-working version of AKS Engine (for example, if you've never run `aks-engine update` before, you would use the version of AKS Engine you used to deploy your cluster originally) with an API model specification that has been tested as working.